UMich Essays 2025–2026: How to Write the Supplemental Essays

-Feeling stuck on your Michigan essays?
+Feeling stuck on your UMich essays?
 You’re not alone.
-This guide is here to help you write compelling and authentic responses to the 2025-2026 Michigan essay prompts.
+This guide is here to help you write compelling and authentic responses to the 2025-2026 UMich essay prompts.
 Whether you need a starting point or want to improve your draft, these tips will help you stand out.

 Essay 1